 In essence, we needed to know a couple of things: where, geographically, do radio stations signals reach, and how many people live in those areas.

 Using information like the location, height, gain and power of a station’s transmitter, we can determine geographically where a station’s broadcasts reach.
-Then, we overlay these maps with combined statistical area (CSA) population maps.
+Then, we overlay these maps with combined statistical area (CSA) population maps and topographical data.
 These allow us to see how many people live in what areas, and thus measure how many people live within a station’s broadcast zone.

 This is what we mean when we talk about reach, coverage and total potential audience (or potential listeners).
 In essence, it’s the total number of people who can listen to our programs — and we determine it through maps.

 When we have this information, our Monitoring, Evaluation, Research and Learning (MERL) team can use it, in combination with surveys done with areas within that audience, to determine how many people actually listen to the program (listeners), and how many people applied a new practice.
 Using data from the surveys, we extrapolate the number of listeners using our potential audience number.

 On average, we find that 40 to 60 per cent of potential listeners tune in to our radio programs regularly, and of those listeners, 20 per cent apply at least one new recommended practice.

 But, we can always improve!
 We’re doing some work to improve our mapping over the next few months.
 Right now, they take a lot of human resources to complete.
 Our Digital Innovations team is streamlining our system, resulting in a program where we can do this quickly, with maps available on demand.
 In the end, we hope to fully be able to map our reach across the continent.

 But it’s not just us this benefits.
 For a radio station, this information can be invaluable.